AustinWise/AiExtensionsForVertexAi/README.md

 ## TODO

 * Fix all TODOs in the code.
+* Add exception mapping.
+Currently we allow `RpcException` to bubble up.
+There might be something nicer we can do.
 * Add an implementation of interfaces besides `IChatClient`, like `IEmbeddingGenerator`.
 * Maybe a different name?
 The documentation for this API calls the product "Vertex AI" while the wrapped Nuget package is called "AI Platform".